aiyus2020/dream-app-cicd/README.md

 * Created
 `.github/workflows/frontend.yml`
 `.github/workflows/backend.yml`
- which does the following on push to main:
+ which does the following on push to dev:

   * Checks out the code
   * Logs in to DockerHub using GitHub secrets